What Is Periodontal Treatment?

 Healthy gum tissues are necessary for protecting your teeth and maintaining a beautiful smile.
 Gum (periodontal) disease, however, is a common threat to the oral health and general wellness of many patients.
 Disease-causing bacteria living within a sticky layer called biofilm release toxins under the gums that begin to breakdown the bone and connective tissues that teeth rely on for stability and health.
 This progressive condition causes gum tissue damage and bone loss and can even lead to the loss of natural teeth if it remains untreated.

 Biofilm is a contributing factor to the onset of gum disease.
 A matrix of plaque, food particles, and bacteria, biofilm covers the teeth and can irritate the gum tissues.
 Plaque that is not removed properly from the teeth with daily brushing and flossing calcifies into tartar over time and can also lead to gum inflammation and the development of a periodontal condition.
 To properly remove plaque and tartar below the gums and disrupt the biofilm layer that harbors harmful bacteria, specialized care from an experienced team is needed.
 Though keeping up with daily home care and routine dental cleanings are helpful in minimizing the chance of gum disease, the condition does still impact the smiles of a large number of patients.
-General dentist Dr. Andrew LeQuang is pleased to offer experienced care to stop gum disease from causing further damage to your smile.
+Our dentist and team are pleased to offer experienced care to help stop gum disease from causing further damage to your smile.

 Any signs or symptoms of gum disease should be evaluated by our team as soon as possible.
 Signs and symptoms like bleeding or red gums, bad breath, and gum recession may be common but are never normal.
 Early treatment is key to getting gum disease under control for a healthy and happy smile.
 A personalized gum disease screening and treatment from our Made Ya Smile team in Katy, TX can help save your smile and preserve your gum and bone health from the damaging effects of gum disease.